 |SKYMOVE Wheeled Rolling Backpack||45||19 x 13 x 8||4.6||$$|

 Are you looking to get a wheeled backpack for travel or as an EDC backpack?

 If you’re looking for a bag specifically for travel, then look at backpacks that open up like suitcases.
 This is going to make packing a lot easier, and it will actually allow you to fit more clothes inside the bag.

-In addition to that, if you want a carry on wheeled backpack, be sure to check the exact dimensions of the bags.
-Not all of the packs I’ve showed you here are small enough to be carry ons, so it’s best to double-check everything to avoid any surprises.
+In addition to that, if you want a carry-on-wheeled backpack, be sure to check the exact dimensions of the bags.
+Not all of the packs I’ve shown you here are small enough to be carry-ons, so it’s best to double-check everything to avoid any surprises.

 On the other hand, wheeled backpacks that are great for everyday use will actually have several smaller compartments.
-This is great for organization, especially for people who carry a lot of stuff in their bags – laptops, chargers, notebooks, files and folders etc.
+This is great for organization, especially for people who carry a lot of stuff in their bags – laptops, chargers, notebooks, files, folders, etc.

 Even though we’re talking about wheeled backpacks, carrying comfort is still very important.
-Sometimes you’ll have to carry it on your shoulders, and in those instances you want to be as comfortable as you would be with a normal backpack.
+Sometimes you’ll have to carry it on your shoulders, and in those instances, you want to be as comfortable as you would be with a traditional backpack.

-Which means no wheels poking you in the back, adjustable shoulder straps, padded backpanel and some sort of protection between the wheels of the pack and your clothes.
+This means no wheels poking you in the back, adjustable shoulder padded straps, padded back panel, and some sort of protection between the wheels of the pack and your clothes.
 There’s nothing worse than having to put the filthy wheels directly on your clean clothes – that’s a huge no-no, and I haven’t included any packs that don’t have some sort of cover.